loganandersen/anagram-game/README.md

 # Installation
 Move the anagram-game.scm to a path folder and then give it execute permissions.

-# behavior
+# Behavior
+This game displays a scrambled word and then prompts the user to unscramble it.

-This game will let you create anagrams different from the scrambled word so long as it's in the dictionary file.
+The game will let you create anagrams different from the scrambled word so long as it's in the dictionary file.
 For instance bemscral has scramble and clambers as different anagrams.

 # Example game
+The > symbol is displayed for clarity.
+It isn't actually in the game.

 ```
 $ anagram-game /usr/share/dict/words
 moidetzor